rchillyard/Number/README.md

 import SquareRoot.IntToImaginary
 val y = 2.i // to give 2i
 ```

+See under Algebra/Imaginary Numbers for the new way of defining imaginary values.

 ### Algebraic
 An _Algebraic_ is a particular root of some polynomial function.